 Especially if you have a great strategy for implementation.

 You want to make sure your search terms will turn up a good number of contacts.
 It probably will but talk to a representative just to make sure.
 Have them run a search with your criteria.
 You wouldn’t want to spend money on something that doesn’t turn up a good number of results.

 There’s an easy way to make sure you’ll get good quality leads.
 Barbour ABI offers “10 Free Leads” so you can test the quality of the results.
 That would be a good place to start.

 There are a few different ways to do this.
 Some of them are more complicated or expensive than others.

 Sales capacity – does your current team have the time to follow up more leads?
 Are they sitting around with nothing to do?
 This may be just the thing.
 But if they’re slammed you may have to hire someone else.

 Call Centres – cold calling isn’t dead!
-There are still call centers that offer services for Barbour ABI or Glenigan subscribers like Build Momentum.
+There are still call centres that offer services for Barbour ABI or Glenigan subscribers like Build Momentum.